 Discover our fascinating waterways in Agnes Water & the Town of 1770.

-Shout yourself a 3 hour surf lesson including unlimited images of you, for $45 with qualified instructors from the surf school.
+Shout yourself a surf lesson from $40 with qualified instructors from the surf school.

 Sunset & Sunrise

 Watch the sunrise over Agnes Water main beach, and enjoy a spectacular sunset over Bustard Bay.
 1770 is famous for wonderful sunsets and is only one of four places on the East Coast of Australia where you can watch the sun rise and set over the ocean.